cocoliso53/ethmx_cairo101/SHARP/SHARP_101.md

     %}

-    # No more assertion
+    # No assertion

-    # Now we return the alumn's list number instead of the result
+    # Just return the alumn's list number
+    # Nothing is actually chekced for
     serialize_word(list_num)
     return()
 end